bodkan/slendr/inst/extdata/backend_comments.md

 > calc_ancestry(), interesting.
 I really wish we could do this with tree-sequence recording.

 Me too!
 I noticed you discussed this with Peter in our email thread recently.
-Not sure if I can help with implementing this on the SLiM/tskit level, but this would be an *amazing* feature to have.
+This would be an *amazing* feature to have.
 Lots of human history reconstruction deals with estimating ancestry proportions coming from a set of populations into some target group of individuals and having this built in would be a huge help.
 I imagine it would speed things up quite a bit too.

 ---